Youth’s Journeys of Self-Harm as Revealed through their Art: A Virtual Art Gallery

 This is a critical public health concern connected to youth mental health.
 Self-harm can consume daily life, provoking a great deal of suffering among young people, their families, and their communities.
 Although there is a growing amount of research that focuses on self-harm in youth, what is often missing is understanding what it is like to be a youth who self-harms and how young people feel as they make their way through life.

 This study included 44 youth who ranged in age from 16 to 28 years old.
-While the gallery is virtual, we are all located somewhere, and all of the youth in this study lived on Treaty One.
+While the gallery is virtual, we are all located somewhere, and all of the youth in this study lived on Treaty One Territory.
 Youth were invited to participate in research interviews where they shared their stories of experiencing NSSI.
 Youth were also invited to take part in creating their own artwork that more fully articulates their experiences.
 We heard from young people in this study that they felt like they could not talk about self-harm, and that when they did, they were not always understood, resulting in stigma and a lack of knowledge and understanding around what it is like to live with feelings of needing to self-harm.
 Through this virtual art gallery, we hope to reduce the stigma and increase understanding of what it is like to be a youth experiencing NSSI.

 Please make sure to read the meaningful captions to see how youth describe their artwork in their own words.
 In recognition that young people are graciously sharing their artwork with you, please enter the gallery with respect, kindness, and carefulness for what you are about to witness.